 With Halloween just around the corner, we’re all looking to add a little mischief to our lives!
 You might have to look a little outside the city if you’re looking for haunted houses, corn mazes, or pumpkin patches.
 However, if you’re seeking Halloween-esque activities right here, the most haunted places in Chicago await you.

-Chicago is an enchanting city, perhaps, more enchanting then you might hope.
+Chicago is an enchanting city, perhaps more enchanting than you might hope.
 With a complicated history rife with tragedy, the city’s spiritual underbelly finds a way to show its ghostly face to unsuspecting witnesses.
-Meet the local ghosts in your neighborhood with this list of the 10 most haunted places in Chicago.
-[Featured image via Shutterstock]
+Meet the local ghosts in your neighborhood with this list of the most haunted places in Chicago, and get yourself into the spooktacular spirit!

 2. Lincoln Park, Site Of The St. Valentine’s Day Massacre

 On February 14, 1929, four assailants dressed as police officers lined seven North Side gang members up against a wall at a garage on 2122 North Clark Street and gunned them down with Thompson submachine guns.
 The incident would come to be known as the St. Valentine’s Day Massacre.

 Since then, the building and garage have been torn down.
 It’s said, however, that the location still bears ghostly remnants of the massacre.
 Those killed in the incident are said to haunt the premises, inspiring reports of voices, screaming, machine-gun fire, and phantom mists.

 📍Address: 2122 N Clark St, Chicago, IL 60614